B-UMMI/chewBBACA_tutorial/README.md

 The wgMLST schema was created using the **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome)  available at NCBI.
 The sequences are present in the `complete_genomes/` folder.
 The command is the following:

-`chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed -t "Streptococcus agalactiae"`
+`chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed --ptf Streptococcus_agalactiae.trn`

 The command uses 6 CPU and outputs the schema to `schema_seed` folder using the `prodigal` training set for _Streptococcus agalactiae_ and took around 16 minutes to complete resulting on a wgMLST schema wiht 3126 loci.
 At this point the schema is defined as a set of loci each with a single allele.